-Just like the restaurant's dishes, scale back the cocktail list to three boozy offerings—one with whiskey or bourbon, a second with gin or vodka, and a third with tequila or rum—to serve at the shower alongside one virgin, water-based spritz (think soda with watermelon and mint, for example).
-And yes, you should dub them something festive on a custom cocktail list, to match the personalization of the food menu.
+Just like the restaurant's dishes, scale back the cocktail list to a curated selection of boozy offerings—we like one with Champagne or prosecco and one with a palatable hard liquor, like vodka.
+You can serve this alongside one virgin, water-based spritz.
+And yes, you should dub them something festive on a custom cocktail list, to match the personalized food menu.
 If you're offering wine or beer, defer to the bride on what she'd like to serve.
 She'll basically walk into a party that's serving only her favorite drinks.

-Because no bridal shower is complete without a game, opt for one that you can pack up, set up, and explain in no time at all, like Catchphrase or a card-based game that involves everyone.
-At minimum, try "20 Questions" or even "Telephone," which are both old school, simple options that can still double as ice breakers.
+In need of last-minute bridal shower games that will keep the fun going?
+Opt for one that you can pack up, set up, and explain in no time at all, like Catchphrase or a card-based game that involves everyone.
+At minimum, try "20 Questions" or even "Telephone," which are both fun, simple options that can still double as ice breakers.

 Send an UberBLACK car to pick up the bride for the shower, rather than having her ride along with mom or a friend.
-She'll feel like one glamorous guest of honor, no doubt.
+She'll feel like one glamorous guest of honor.
 At the end of the party, surprise the bride by enlisting the groom to pick her up.
-When he arrives, he can pop inside, charm over guests, and then whisk her away.
-For bonus BFF points, order the groom something to-go and have it boxed up for when he arrives.
+When he arrives, he can pop inside, charm the guests, and then whisk her away.
+For bonus points, order the groom something to-go and have it boxed up for when he arrives.

 Swipe here for next slide

-Yes, you read that correctly: it's okay to give takeaways that aren't homemade, so long as you hit them with a little personality.
-For example, pick up coffee beans or spiced granola from a local roaster or bakery and pour about 6-8 ounces worth in tins or a kraft bag.
+Yes, you read that correctly: It's okay to give takeaways that aren't homemade, so long as you hit them with a little personality.
 Add a simple flourish, like ribbon, string, or tags, and you're good to go.
 Another easy alternative is to look to the restaurant for ideas.
 If the shower is hosted at an Italian restaurant, then send guests off with gourmet spaghetti sauce, for example.